Sitemap Event Validation

 - DOM Listeners: Names of JavaScript DOM listeners configured on the current page.

-The following figure shows an example of how Sitemap objects display in the Current Page tab with key functional areas indicated by numbers.
+This image shows an example of how Sitemap objects appear in the Current Page tab with key functional areas indicated by numbers.

 Number | Area | Description |